 - Member of over 10 editorial boards inside the CMS collaboration (responsible for internal peer review)

-- Member of the W&T2 panel (covering theoretical, computational and experimental physics, excluding astrophysics and the physics of materials), scientific and funding review panel of the Fonds Wetenschappelijk Onderzoek (FWO, Flemish Funding agency)
+- Vice-chairperson of the W&T2 panel (covering theoretical, computational and experimental physics, excluding astrophysics and the physics of materials), scientific and funding review panel of the Fonds Wetenschappelijk Onderzoek (FWO, Flemish Funding agency)

 Review Panel member NT3 (Physics and Astronomy), Swedish Research Council, Sweden